Don’t sleep on it: These are the mattress deals to grab in the January sales

 The best January sales 2022 mattress deals from Emma, Simba, Eve and more

-He sees you when you’re sleeping, he knows when you’re awake... because of your old lumpy mattress

-When it’s cold and dark outside and the pull of Netflix is just too tempting, you may be spending a couple of extra hours under the covers this January.
+When it’s cold and dark outside, you may be spending a couple of extra hours under the covers this January.
+And if you celebrated New Year’s Eve, a duvet day is positively mandated.

 But, a lumpy bumpy mattress isn’t calling anyone into bed, no matter how nice your bedspread, pillows and sheets are.